Alexander Brullov

-Alexander Pavlovich Brullov, sometimes Brulloff (Brulleau until 1822; Александр Павлович Брюллов; 29 November 1798 – 9 January 1877), was a Russian artist associated with Russian Neoclassicism.
+Alexander Pavlovich Brullov, sometimes Brulloff (né Brüllo until 1822; Александр Павлович Брюллов; 29 November 1798 – 9 January 1877), was a Russian artist associated with Russian Neoclassicism.

 Early life

 Alexander Brullov was born in Saint Petersburg into a family of French artists: his great-grandfather, his grandfather, his father and his brothers (including Karl Brullov) were artists.
 His first teacher was his father Paul.
 He attended the Imperial Academy of Arts architecture class from 1810 to 1820, and graduated with honors.
 Along with his brother, Karl, he was sent to Europe to study art and architecture with a stipend from the Society for the Promotion of Artists.

 Career

 Alexander Brullov spent eight years abroad, from 1822 to 1830, in Italy, Germany and France, studying architecture and art.
 He painted many watercolor portraits at that time.
 Among the best were those of Yekaterina Pavlovna Bakunina, John Capodistria, Natalya Goncharova-Pushkina, wife of the Russian poet Alexander Pushkin and Yekaterina Ivanovna Zagryazhskaya, her aunt.
 He also did illustrations for books and magazines.

 In 1831, after his return to Russia, he was appointed professor at the Imperial Academy of Arts and these were the years when he created his best architectural projects.
 Among others, he designed and supervised the construction of the following buildings in Saint Petersburg: